idaholab/moose/modules/contact/doc/content/syntax/Contact/index.md

 ## Notes on Node/Face Contact Enforcement

-The node/face contact enforcement is based on a master/secondary algorithm, in which contact is enforced at the nodes on the secondary surface, which cannot penetrate faces on the master surface.
-As with all such approaches, for the best results, the master surface should be the coarser of the two surfaces.
+The node/face contact enforcement is based on a primary/secondary algorithm, in which contact is enforced at the nodes on the secondary surface, which cannot penetrate faces on the primary surface.
+As with all such approaches, for the best results, the primary surface should be the coarser of the two surfaces.

 The contact enforcement system relies on MOOSE's geometric search system to provide the candidate set of faces that can interact with a secondary node at a